Devan Nair

-Nair was a communist as a young adult, having been affiliated with the Malayan Communist Party.
-He harboured anti-colonial sentiments and aspired self-determination of Singapore, which was then a British colony.
-These caused him to be detained by the British colonial authorities in 1951.
-In 1954, he joined the People's Action Party, which was more leftist at the time.
-He was detained again in 1956, and remained so until the PAP won the 1959 general election and helped secure his release.
+Politically active in both Malaysia and Singapore, Nair was a communist in his youth, having been affiliated with the Malayan Communist Party (MCP).
+He held strong anti-colonial views and advocated for Singapore's self-determination at a time when it was still a British colony, which led to his detention by the British authorities in 1951.
+In 1954, he joined the People's Action Party (PAP).
+He was detained once more following the Chinese middle school student riots in 1956 and remained in custody until the PAP's landslide victory in the 1959 general election, after which he was released.
+In 1961, he founded the National Trades Union Congress (NTUC) and served as its Secretary-General until 1965.

 During his parliamentary career, Nair was the Member of Parliament (MP) for the Malaysian constituency of Bangsar between 1964 and 1969 and for the Singapore constituency of Anson between 1979 and 1981.
-Prior to his presidency, Nair was Secretary-General of the People's Action Party of Malaya prior to Singapore's expulsion from Malaysia, and continued to serve after the expulsion under its new name Democratic Action Party (DAP) until 1967.
+Prior to his presidency, Nair was Secretary-General of the People's Action Party of Malaya prior to Singapore's expulsion from Malaysia and continued to serve after the expulsion under its new name Democratic Action Party (DAP) which he founded until 1967.

-Back in Singapore, Nair echoed his leftist beliefs by becoming involved in the labour movement, serving as Secretary-General of the National Trade Union Congress between 1970 and 1979.
-Nair lived out his final years in Hamilton, Canada, when he died there at the age of 82 of dementia.
+Nair would soon return to Singapore and echoed his leftist beliefs by becoming involved in the labour movement, including serving as Secretary-General of the NTUC once more between 1970 and 1979, before taking up the presidency in 1981.
+He was succeeded by Wee Kim Wee on 2 September 1985.
+After his presidency in 1985, Nair retired from politics and briefly moved to the United States before moving again to live out his final years in Hamilton, Canada, when he died there at the age of 82 of dementia in 2005.

 Early life and education

-Born on 5 August 1923 in Malacca, Nair was the son of a rubber plantation clerk, Illathu Veettil Karunakaran Nair, who was originally from Thalassery, Kerala, India.
+Born on 5 August 1923 in Malacca during British colonial rule.
+Of Malayali ancestry, Nair was the son of a rubber plantation clerk, I. V. Karunakaran Nair of the Illathu Veettil family, who was originally from Thalassery, Kerala, British India.

-Nair and his family migrated to Singapore when he was ten years old and he received his primary education at Rangoon Road Primary School before enrolling into Victoria School for his secondary education where he passed his Senior Cambridge examination in 1940.
+Nair and his family emigrated to Singapore when he was ten years old and he received his primary education at Rangoon Road Primary School before enrolling into Victoria School for his secondary education where he passed his Senior Cambridge examination in 1940.

 After the Second World War, Nair became a teacher at St Joseph's Institution and later, at St Andrew's School.
 In 1949, he became General-Secretary of the Singapore Teachers' Union.
-His disdain for colonial rule was apparent in those days, as he changed the lyrics of Rule Britannia to anti-British ones in a school choir performance before a British guest-of-honour.
+His disdain for colonial rule was apparent in those days, as he changed the lyrics of "Rule, Britannia!" to anti-British ones in a school choir performance before a British guest-of-honour.